okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/java/accesstoken.md

 ### Required Libraries

-For validating a JWT, you will need the Okta JWT Verifier for Java library.
+To validate a JWT, you will need the Okta JWT Verifier for Java library.

 Include the below lines in your Maven pom.xml: